Etale and crystalline companions, II: Introduction

 One conceivable approach to proving Theorem~\ref{T:companion} would be to show that every $\ell$-adic coefficient arises as a realization of some motive, to which one could then apply the $\ell'$-adic realization functor to obtain the $\ell'$-adic companion.
 As part of the original formulation of \cite[Conjecture~1.2.10]{deligne-weil2}, Deligne pointed out that for $X$ of dimension 1, one could hope to execute this strategy for $\ell, \ell' \neq p$ by establishing the Langlands correspondence for $\mathrm{GL}_n$ over the function field of $X$ for all positive integers $n$; at the time, this was done only for $n=1$ by class field theory, and for $n=2$ by the work of Drinfeld \cite{drinfeld}.
 An extension of Drinfeld's work to general $n$ was subsequently achieved by L. Lafforgue \cite{lafforgue}, which yields parts (i)--(v) of Theorem~\ref{T:deligne} when $\dim(X) = 1$ except with a slightly weaker inequality in part (iv); this was subsequently improved by V. Lafforgue \cite{lafforgue-hecke} to obtain (iv) as written (and a bit more).

 This work necessarily omitted cases where $\ell=p$ or $\ell'=p$ due to the limited development of $p$-adic Weil cohomology (rigid cohomology) at the time.
-Building on recent advances in this direction, Abe \cite{abe-companion} has replicated Lafforgue's argument in $p$-adic cohomology; this completes parts (i)--(v) of Theorem~\ref{T:deligne} when $\dim(X) = 1$ by adding the cases where $\ell=p$ or $\ell'=p$.
+Building on recent advances in this direction, Abe \cite{abe-companion} has replicated Lafforgue's argument in $p$-adic cohomology; this completes Theorem~\ref{T:deligne} when $\dim(X) = 1$ by adding the cases where $\ell=p$ or $\ell'=p$.